“The unmotivated seeing of connections” accompanied by a “specific experience of an abnormal meaningfulness”. — Klaus Conrad

 - Pareidolia – (less impactful, but related) A sensory stimulus that is interpreted by the mind as something else.
 For example, being in the shower and in the sound of the running water, you keep thinking you hear your phone ringing.
 It is also, the faces we see in teapots, trucks, and clouds.
 It is seeing Jesus on a piece of toast, or a happy dog face in random shadows and light.

-The classic example given is a gambler, excitedly seeing meaningful patterns in random information and sensing a coming streak of good luck.
-I recently had a painful encounter with this in myself, in a social situation where I consistently misunderstood social signals and lost a friend.
-It’s shocking how compelling and believable a false impression can be.
-Then, the dawning realization of having been completely wrong and completely certain is mortifying but also frightening: You’ve been out of touch with reality, and you were not in a relationship with another person, just with yourself and your dream.
-“Fool me once, shame on you, fool me twice, shame on me.” but in this case, all the fooling and all the shaming is on you.
+One classic example of confirmation bias is a gambler, excitedly seeing meaningful patterns in random information and sensing a coming streak of good luck based on nothing real.
+But interpersonal confirmation bias is very common and typically awful for both parties.
+I once had a painful encounter with this in myself, in a social situation where I consistently misunderstood social signals until I lost a friend.
+It’s shocking how compelling and believable your own apophenia can be.
+The dawning realization of having been completely wrong and completely certain is mortifying but also frightening: You’ve been out of touch with reality, and you were not in a relationship with another person, just yourself and your dream.
+How can you feel sure of any footing once you’ve led yourself to disaster?
+“Fool me once, shame on you, fool me twice, shame on me.” but in this case, all the fooling and all the shaming is on me.
 Damn it, brain.
+I suspect this sort of apophenia correlates strongly to an emotional need for comfort.
+It’s an opium-like form of self-reinforcing belief that takes away the pain even as it sets you up for more.

 There is a healthy version of Apophenia and a toxic version.
-Healthy Apophenia is invisible because it creates no (serious) conflict.
-Toxic Apophenia can be viewed as a spectrum disorder because it emerges directly out of the same essential brain functions but as beliefs that constantly cause conflict with the outside world.
+Healthy Apophenia is generally invisible because it creates no (serious) conflict with reality.
+Almost everyone’s spiritual and political beliefs are healthy Apophenia.
+Not healthy in the sense of highly recommended, more like not poisonous.
+Toxic Apophenia can be viewed as a spectrum disorder because it emerges directly out of these same essential brain functions but as beliefs that war with the outside world.

-I’ll use the example of Autism as a spectrum disorder to make a similar case for Apophenia.
+I’ll use the example of Autism as a spectrum disorder for comparison.

 All of us fit somewhere on the Autism spectrum.
-We have our personal “settings” for all the well-known issues of ASD people such as sound sensitivity, dislike of eye contact, social deficits, etc. We might be socially warm, making intimate eye contact and not at all bothered by noise but we are on the same spectrum or there would be no contrasting perception describing Autistic behavior.
+This does not mean we are all autistic, just that autism can only be measured and described in contrast to “Not Autism”.
+We have our personal “settings” for all the well-known issues of ASD people such as sound sensitivity, dislike of eye contact, social deficits, etc. We might be socially warm, making intimate eye contact, and not at all bothered by noise but we are on the same spectrum or there would be no contrasting perception describing Autistic behavior.
 What makes a person “Autistic” is the degree to which their personal settings cause friction with the “normal” world.
 We stop calling people Autistic when the friction is mild enough that a diagnosis isn’t necessary.
 This is simply where we stop measuring the spectrum, not where the spectrum stops.

-Apophenia is recognizable friction between OUR reality and REALITY itself.
+Toxic Apophenia is recognizable friction between OUR reality and REALITY itself.
 It is a meaning disorder.
+It is the dangerous stalker or the unstable zealot.

-We all have a case of high-functioning apophenia if we have any kind of subjective outlook on life.
-Subjectivity and “reality favoritism” are unavoidable because to have any point of view, we highlight certain data points in the world as more meaningful than others, we prefer these data points.
+If we have any kind of subjective outlook on life, we have a case of high-functioning apophenia.
+Subjectivity and “reality favoritism” are unavoidable because to have any point of view, we highlight certain data points in the world as more meaningful than others.
+We prefer these data points.
 They support the narrative.
 Of course, there is no absolute objective reality that we could all be perfectly in touch with.
+Significantly, THAT belief (in one real truth) is a common symptom of toxic apophenia.
 A properly functioning person is loaded with biases and subjectivity.
-If a bit of Apophenia is universal we can consider it part of our homeostasis.
+A bit of Apophenia is universal and we can consider it part of our homeostasis.
 It’s part of how we have a fix on our personal life and beliefs.
-We all need to make some basic assumptions to get anything done.
-If it means we gloss over a few discrepant facts there’s usually no serious price to pay.
+If it means we gloss over a few discrepant facts or get into some arguments, there’s usually no serious price to pay.
 A bit of friction is just human background noise.

-It is a more serious case of Apophenia when beliefs become obsessive.
-Not because the person simply has bad information, it’s because that bad information grows disproportionately important, inflexible, and unquestionable.
+In more serious Apophenia, beliefs become obsessive.
+Not because the person simply has bad information, because that bad information takes root and grows disproportionately important, inflexible, and unquestionable.
 Mistakes aren’t corrected, they are defended.
 Apophenia almost behaves like an allergic response; eventually, any truth outside the story is treated as antigen.
 It is an inflammation of belief.
 That belief becomes our prime motivator, a terrible advisor, and somehow, an essential part of our self-definition.
 It shows up as an opportunistic infection alongside addiction and co-dependency.
 It is dogmatic and generates black and white stories.
-Often it is a willful rejection of any relationship to others becoming a protective wall around megalomania.
+Often it is a willful rejection of any relationship to others, becoming a protective wall around mono or megalomania.
 Apophenia is the mechanism and the very foundation of conspiracy politics.
 Viral memes and vulnerable people are the breeding ground.

 Examples of Hot Zone Apophenia: